Top 20 Architectural Firms Worldwide — Bathroom Brand Collaborations

 • Grimshaw — International firm pioneering sustainable infrastructure, transport, and civic projects; acclaimed works include Eden Project, Southern Cross Station, and Heathrow Terminal 5.

-• WilkinsonEyre — UK firm delivering structurally expressive, award-winning works such as Gateshead Millennium Bridge, Guangzhou International Finance Center, and Battersea Power Station renewal.
+• WilkinsonEyre — UK company that builds award-winning structures like the Gateshead Millennium Bridge, the Guangzhou International Finance Center, and the Battersea Power Station renewal.

-• David Chipperfield Architects — Pritzker laureate’s practice known for timeless, restrained modernist architecture; iconic projects include Neues Museum restoration, Museo Jumex, and Inagawa Cemetery.
+• David Chipperfield Architects — The Pritzker Prize-winning architect is known for modernist architecture that is timeless and simple.
+Some of their most famous projects are the restoration of the Neues Museum, the Museo Jumex, and the Inagawa Cemetery.

 • Kengo Kuma & Associates — Japanese firm using natural materials like timber and stone; sensitive cultural buildings include Japan National Stadium and V&A Dundee.

-• SANAA — Founded by Kazuyo Sejima and Ryue Nishizawa; minimalist, ethereal projects like Rolex Learning Center, Louvre-Lens, and New Museum New York.
+• SANAAKazuyo Sejima and Ryue Nishizawa started the company.
+It does minimalist, ethereal projects like the Rolex Learning Center, the Louvre-Lens, and the New Museum New York.

 How Top Firms Align with Leading Bathroom Brands

-Across museums, airports, stadiums, mixed-use towers, and luxury hospitality, these studios share a rigorous approach to bathroom specifications.
-In broad strokes, four brands frequently align with these demands: Hansgrohe for German-engineered performance and refined minimalism; Delta Faucet for reliability, breadth of code-compliant options, and widely available BIM resources; FontanaShowers® for advanced touchless technology, custom finishes, and architect-centric solutions in high-traffic environments; and BathSelect for diverse aesthetic ranges, spa-forward systems, and commercial-grade durability.
-Selections are driven by water and energy performance targets, ADA reach and approach clearances, WELL health criteria, and long-term maintenance economics.
+These studios have a strict way of making sure that bathrooms are up to code in museums, airports, stadiums, mixed-use towers, and high-end hotels.
+In general, these four brands often meet these needs: Hansgrohe for performance and refined minimalism made in Germany; Delta Faucet for reliability, a wide range of code-compliant options, and a lot of BIM resources; FontanaShowers® for advanced touchless technology, custom finishes, and architect-focused solutions in busy places; and BathSelect for a wide range of looks, spa-forward systems, and commercial-grade durability.
+Water and energy performance goals, ADA reach and approach clearances, WELL health standards, and long-term maintenance costs all play a role in making choices.

 Herzog & de Meuron — Material intelligence, precise detailing